Rhythmic movement stimulates the heart and lungs and circulation of blood and body fluids.

 Moving slowly and consciously into and out of postures, while taking care to keep the joints correctly positioned and working within a comfortable range helps correct muscular and skeletal imbalances.
 This improves posture, improves joint stability and reduces age related ‘wear and tear’.

-Combining movement into and through sequences of postures with the breath and holding them with slow, deep breathing improves efficiency of breathing, blood circulation, energy (prana) levels and helps calm and focus the mind.
+Combining movement with the breathing and holding postures while directing breath into particular areas of the body, improves efficiency of breathing, blood circulation, energy (prana) levels and helps to both calm and focus the mind.

 We can immediately feel the beneficial effects of even as simple a practice as breathing with arm movements 5-10x.

-Mindful attention to the breath and to specific body areas engages the mind and increases the blood flow and prana supply to the target area.
-This also develops interoception (internal awareness), improves mastery and control of the body and mental focus and lays the groundwork for meditation, leading to higher states of consciousness.
+Mindful attention to the breath and to specific body areas occupies the mind and quietens the internal chatter.
+It also develops interoception (internal awareness), improves mastery and control of the body and mental focus and lays the groundwork for meditation, leading to higher states of consciousness.

-In the conscious deep relaxation of ‘savasana’ (corpse pose) one systematically relaxes each part of the body releasing all the muscles and allowing the joints to open up.
-This thoroughly replenishes the body and calms the mind and the nervous system.
+In the conscious relaxation of ‘savasana’ (corpse pose) one systematically relaxes each part of the body, releasing the muscles and creating more space in the joints.
+This enables the body to replenish itself, rebalances the nervous system, calms the mind and leads to the deeper, meditative state of yoga nidra.

 The postures can be done in different ways in different styles of yoga and for different